Firework Categories, Classifications & Safety Distances

 For storage, the relevant UK legislation (MSER) defines fireworks as Hazard Type 3 or Hazard Type 4 (HT3 or HT4) and this then indicates how many of each type of firework can be stored in the same place and for how long.
 This is relevant if you’re buying a lot of fireworks or doing so many weeks before your display and need to store them.

 You won’t come across the terms HT3 and HT4 much because, thankfully, these classifications usually correlate with 1.3G and 1.4G.
 So HT3 limits apply to 1.3G fireworks and HT4 limits apply to 1.4G fireworks.
-So we tend to only worry about the terms 1.3G and 1.4G when we talk about storage limits.
-You can read more about the relevant limits in our Safe Fireworks Storage guide.
+So I tend to only worry about the terms 1.3G and 1.4G when talking about storage limits.
+You can read more about the relevant limits in my Safe Fireworks Storage guide.

 Category T1 and T2

-Rarely, some firework related items sold to consumers (such as lancework) may have a T1 classification so we’ll quickly run over what this means.
+Rarely, some firework related items sold to consumers (such as lancework) may have a T1 classification so I’ll quickly run over what this means.

 Away from fireworks in general, stage and theatrical special effects fall into either T1 or T2 categories, rather than the F1, F2, F3 or F4 categories described above.

 Category T1: Pyrotechnic items for stage and theatrical use that pose a low hazard and can be purchased and used by amateurs (i.e. the general public) although they may come with an “outdoor use only” restriction.